-You can use Oracle JDeveloper to create a rule-enabled non-SOA Java EE application with Oracle Business Rules.
-This chapter shows a sample application, a Java Servlet, that runs as a Java EE application using Oracle Business Rules (this describes using of Oracle Business Rules without an SOA composite).
+This chapter describes how to use Oracle JDeveloper to create a rule-enabled non-SOA Java EE application with Oracle Business Rules.
+It also shows a sample application, a Java Servlet, which runs as a Java Enterprise Edition (EE) application using Oracle Business Rules (this describes using of Oracle Business Rules without an SOA composite).